geosolutions-it/MapStore2/docs/developer-guide/styling-and-theming.md

 ## Override Styles in a Project

-Styles can be overrided declaring same classes in a less module placed in a new project.
+Styles can be overridden declaring the same rules in a less module placed in a new project.

 Below steps to configure a custom theme and override styles:

-- add the following files to the assets folder of the project:
+- add the following files to the themes folder of the project:

 ```
 .
-+-- assets/
++-- themes/
-|   +-- themes/
+|   +-- default/
 |       +-- less/
 |           +-- my-custom-module.less
 |       +-- theme.less